technik-gegg/OctoPrint-Smuff/README.md

 ## Setup

-Install via the bundled [Plugin Manager](https://github.com/foosel/OctoPrint/wiki/Plugin:-Plugin-Manager) or manually using this URL:
+Install the plugin via the bundled [Plugin Manager](https://github.com/foosel/OctoPrint/wiki/Plugin:-Plugin-Manager) directly from the OctoPrint Repository or manually by using this URL:

     https://github.com/technik-gegg/OctoPrint-Smuff/archive/master.zip

+From SMuFF firmware **2.06** on, you'll be able to connect the SMuFF directly via the onboard USB connector to your Raspberry Pi.
+This is not only the most convenient way but also seems the most reliable.
+For further information on this topic, please have a look down at the "**Configuration**" section.

-In order to make this plugin working as expected, you have to do two additional things:
+In order to make the plugin working as expected, you have to the following:

-- Setup the UART mode on your Raspberry
+- Connect the Raspberry via USB **OR**
-- connect the Raspberry to your SMuFF controller (via 3-Wire serial interface)
+- Setup the UART mode on your Raspberry and connect the Raspberry to your SMuFF controller via 3-Wire serial interface (UART)

-## Setting up your Raspberry Pi
+## Setting up your Raspberry Pi for UART connection

 Open the **/boot/config.txt** file on your Raspberry Pi and add the following lines to it: